CDP Audit

 - Set up credentials in Windows Credential Manager (or let the script prompt you on first run)

-Once comfortable, customise the discovery heuristics and template for your specific topology.
+Once comfortable, customize the discovery heuristics and template for your specific topology.

 Example config.yaml for Enterprise Use: